 No School District employee shall administer to any student, or supervise a student's self-administration of, any prescription or non-prescription medication until a completed and signed "School Medication Authorization Form" (SMA Form) is submitted by the student's parent/guardian.
 No School District employee should administer or supervise a student's self-administration of any prescription or non-prescription medication if it is the first time the student has had this dosage of the medication.
 No student shall possess or consume any prescription or non-prescription medication on school grounds or at a school-related function other than as provided for in this policy and its implementing procedures.
+Nothing in this policy shall prohibit any school employee from providing emergency assistance to students,

-Nothing in this policy shall prohibit any school employee from providing emergency assistance to students, including administering medication.
+Nothing in this policy shall prohibit any school employee from providing emergency assistance to students including administering medication.